Baldwin City man accused of shooting into bar, car - NewsBreak

 Police arrested the 20-year-old man Friday evening at High Street and Lawrence Street in Baldwin City.

 Investigators said the man used a handgun to fire multiple bullets into a sports bar called The Bullpen.
 The man is accused of driving around the block and shooting into a vehicle parked in front of the Baldwin City Public Library.
-From the library, officers said the man drove back to the bar and shot again.No injuries reported after fight at Winnwood Skate Center
+From the library, officers said the man drove back to the bar and shot again.Olathe mother devastated, frustrated after son killed in police shooting

 The gunshots were not targeting anyone, or any location, according to police.